arnaud-ma/vscode_profile/README.md

 - `Python` - Python extension for Visual Studio Code.
 - `Pylance` - Fast, feature-rich language support for Python, including the pyright static type checker.
-- `Python environement manager` - Browse and manage all of your Python environments & packages from a single place.
+- `Python environment manager` - Browse and manage all of your Python environments & packages from a single place.
 - `Black formatter` -  Support for the [Black](https://github.com/psf/black) formatter.
 - `Ruff` - Support for the [Ruff](https://beta.ruff.rs/docs/) linter.
 - `Python indent` - Correct python indentation in VS Code.
 - `autoDocstring` - Automatically generates docstrings.
 - `Even Better TOML` - TOML file support, for project config setup files like `pyproject.toml`.
 - `Todo Tree` - Searches your workspace for comment tags like TODO and FIXME, and displays them in a tree view in the activity bar.
-- `Better Comments` - Create more human-friendly comments in your code.
+- `Better Comments` - Comment highlighting.
 - `Code Spell Checker` - A basic spell checker that works well with code and documents.
 - `One Dark Pro` - Atom's iconic One Dark theme.